 There is no other medical therapy to keep patients alive once they have reached the need for dialysis, other than kidney transplantation.
 Of note, patients aged over 80 years and those with significant comorbidities, such as advanced congestive heart failure, may do poorly with dialysis and frequently are not considered transplant candidates.
 For these patients, and for all patients approaching ESRD for that matter, the treating nephrologist should have a discussion with the patient regarding end of life care and palliative care as an additional option.

 For those who are considered transplant candidates, transplant confers a significant survival advantage over maintenance dialysis therapy, predominantly due to a decrease in the risk of cardiovascular death.
 All patients who are on dialysis therapy are potentially eligible for kidney transplantation.
 A transplant center including a nephrologist and transplant surgeon will determine the final eligibility and status of the patient for kidney transplantation, after a complete medical history and evaluation.

 Although data are more limited in the CKD population than in the general population, tobacco cessation and weight loss are recommended.
-Severe protein restriction should not be recommended until late GFR category G4 or G5 disease as a management strategy to control uremia in order to delay the initiation of dialysis.
+Severe protein restriction should not be recommended until late GFR category G4 or G5 disease as a management strategy to delay the initiation of dialysis.
 Severe protein restriction may result in malnourishment and poorer outcomes.
 Aspirin use has also been beneficial for cardioprotection in those with CKD, although there is a higher risk for minor bleeding than in the general population.